audreyfeldroy/favicon-cheat-sheet/README.rst

 Is it true that favicons should be in the site root?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Only if you don't explicitly specify the browser/device-specific `<link>`
+No, that's only if you don't explicitly specify the browser/device-specific
-tags with a favicon path.
+`<link>` tags with a favicon path.
+See https://en.wikipedia.org/wiki/Favicon.ico.

 Is it true that the png has to be named favicon.png?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No.
+No, this has never been true as far as I can tell from my obsessive research.

 Is it true that the ico has to be named favicon.ico?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~